Meulymooh/markdown-warm-up/README.md

 3. The Flash animations are ugly
 4. The banner is old-fasioned
 5. The fonts and font colors are gaudy
-6. The space background is so 90s!
+6. The space background is _so 90s_!
 7. The menu is too small and not clear

 ## Social media